manicamit/packet_sniffer/README.md

 🔹 **Run as Administrator:**

     Linux/macOS: Use sudo (e.g., sudo python packet_sniffer.py)
-    Windows: Run the script as Administrator
+    Windows: Won't work for Windows

 🔹 **Ensure your network interface is active and has traffic for capturing packets**